MarcoGrossi92/FLINT/docs/user/using.md

 - a general routine:

   -- mechanism loaded at runtime
   -- flexible
   -- slightly slower

 - several explicit routines:

-        - Hard-coded Fortran kernels
+  - hard-coded Fortran kernels
-        - Maximum performance
+  - maximum performance
-        - Recommended for production
+  - recommended for production

 Explicit routines are generated using the mechanism generation tool.
 See [Chemistry Database](database.md) and [Chemistry Generation](chemistry_routines.md) for more details.